Changes Coming in 2024 – California Employment Law Update

 - Retaliation Presumed, Unless Rebutted (SB 497)

 Effective January 1, 2024, SB 497 makes it easier for employees to establish a prime facie case of retaliation.
-Under this new law, an employer is presumed to have retaliated against an employee if the employer disciplines or takes adverse action against an employee within 90 days of the employee filing or participating in a Labor Commissioner claim, filing or participating in a Fair Pay Act claim, engaging in lawful, off duty conduct, or other actions protected by the Labor Code.
-The employer must then articulate a legitimate, nonretaliatory reason for the alleged retaliation.
+Under this new law, an employer is presumed to have retaliated against an employee if the employer disciplines or takes adverse action against an employee within 90 days of the employee filing or participating in a Labor Commissioner claim, filing or participating in a Fair Pay Act claim, engaging in lawful off duty conduct, or engaging in any other actions protected by the Labor Code.
+If retaliation is presumed, the employer bears the burden to articulate a legitimate, nonretaliatory reason for the alleged discipline or adverse action.
 Because it will be much easier for employees to establish a prima facie case of retaliation, employers are encouraged to be diligent in timely documenting performance issues and training managers to do the same.

-Effective January 1, 2024, there will not be an automatic stay in litigation while the grant or denial of a petition to compel arbitration is on appeal.
-This is a costly change for employers, as it will force them to continue to spend time and resources defending their claims while they appeal a trial court’s order denying arbitration.
+Effective January 1, 2024, litigation will no longer be automatically stayed while the grant or denial of a petition to compel arbitration is on appeal.
+This change will be costly for employers, as they will be forced to continue to spend time and resources defending claims while they appeal a trial court’s order denying arbitration.

 - Amendments to Labor Code Section 2810.5 Notice

-Under current law – Labor Code section 2810.5 – employers are required to provide a wage and employment notice to new hires which contains specific information in the language that the employer normally uses to communicate to the employee.
-AB 636 would require an employer to include in this notice information regarding the existence of a federal or state disaster declaration applicable to the county in which the employee is employed.
-Beginning March 15, 2024, employers will also be required to provide information about rights and protections under California law to H-2A employees – employees who are working in the United States pursuant to a temporary agricultural program.
+Under current law, Labor Code section 2810.5 requires employers to provide a wage and employment notice to newly hired employees that contains specific information in the language the employer normally uses to communicate.
+Effective January 1, 2024, AB 636 will also require employers to include in this notice information about federal and/or state disaster declarations applicable to the county in which the employee is employed.
+Beginning March 15, 2024, employers also must provide information about rights and protections under California law to temporary agricultural workers who are working in the United States pursuant to a H-2A visa.

 - Recall and Retaliation Rights Extended for Hospitality and Building Service Employees (SB 723)

-Under current law (SB 93), certain employees in the hospitality and building service provider industry who are laid off due to COVID-19 can be recalled in order of seniority.
-SB 723 not only extends those specific rights of hospitality and building service provider workers to December 31, 2025, but it also expands it to include such workers who were employed by an employer for at least 6 months and whose most recent separation of employment by the employer occurred on or after March 4, 2020.
+Under current law, SB 93 requires hospitality and building service providers to recall, in order of seniority, employees who are laid off due to COVID-19.
+SB 723 will extend the protections of SB 93 to December 31, 2025 and it will expand the law to include any employee of a hotel, private club, event center, airport hospitality operation, airport service provider, or business that provides building service to office, retail, or other commercial buildings, who was employed for at least 6 months and whose most recent separation of employment occurred on or after March 4, 2020.
 Under the new law, there is a rebuttable presumption that anyone laid off due to lack of business, reduction in force, or other economic reason is laid off because of the COVID-19 pandemic.

 - Minimum Wage Increase in Fast Food Restaurants (AB 1228)